techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 >   - It's recommended to check the difference for any relevant change, note that changes in comments (lines starting with #) are not relevant.
 >   - If unsure, we suggested to selected "No" (keep your currently-installed version)

-### Verifying the upgrade
+### Verifying the Upgrade

-After upgrading all packages you can verify the upgrade by running
+After upgrading all packages you can verify the upgrade by running:

 ```bash
 pve7to8